 During this beautiful but intensive period, mothers are more vulnerable to depletion, and health and emotional imbalances can manifest if self-care is not prioritized.

 The physiological changes that occur during this crucial period need to be addressed with love and appropriate care.
 Ayurveda’s breadth of knowledge is a powerful tool to support mothers during this transitional and expansive time.

 Ayurveda, the holistic science of life, explains that the digestive fire lessens tremendously after childbirth.
 It then needs to be re-kindled with awareness by eating the proper foods, spices, and herbs.
 When the digestive fire is disturbed, mental and emotional imbalances occur.

-Without attention, such imbalances make themselves known as depression, anxiety, chronic fatigue, and even arthritis.
-New mamas need to be nourished with wholesome meals easily digested and assimilated, combined with herbs that will support the healing, rejuvenation, and breastfeeding processes.
+Such imbalances make themselves known as depression, anxiety, chronic fatigue, and even arthritis without attention.
+New mamas need to be nourished with wholesome meals that are easily digested and assimilated, combined with herbs that will support healing, rejuvenation, and breastfeeding.

 Ayurveda explains that everything we consume, through food and thought, will create rasa or plasma (the primary bodily tissue).
 Rasa shares an intimate relationship with breast milk.
 After digestion, the food that becomes rasa will become milk—making a holistic and nourishing diet a vital part of the postpartum and nursing experience.

 When Agni (the digestive fire) is balanced, mothers can manage better the sleepless nights and intense changes that accompany new motherhood.